 Based upon our market research, demographic calculations and analysis, we believe there is adequate demand for the Subject property as proposed.
 The LIHTC comparables are experiencing a weighted average vacancy rate of 2.3 percent, which is considered low.
 Further, our contact at Barkley Estates reports that both vacant units are pre-leased, and three of the five LIHTC properties maintain waiting lists for their affordable units.
 The low vacancy rates at all of the LIHTC comparables and the presence of waiting lists indicate strong demand for affordable housing in the area.
-The Subject's proposed rents offer a significant rental advantage of 16 to 61 percent over the average market rents.
-The Subject will offer slightly inferior to slightly superior in-unit amenities in comparison to the LIHTC comparable properties as it will offer balconies/patios and garbage disposals, which some comparables lack, though it will not offer walk-in closets, which some comparables offer.
-The Subject will offer slightly inferior to slightly superior property amenities in comparison to the LIHTC comparables as it will offer a business center/community room, which many of the comparables will lack.
-However, the Subject will not offer a playground or swimming pool, which is offered at several of the comparable developments.
+The Subject's proposed rents offer a significant rental advantage of 37, 44, and 91 percent over the average market rents.
+The Subject will offer slightly superior to superior inunit amenities in comparison the LIHTC comparable properties as it will offer washers and dryers, which all of the comparables will lack, though it will not offer balconies/patios, walk-in closets, and exterior storage, which some comparables offer.
+The Subject will offer similar to slightly superior property amenities in comparison to the LIHTC comparables as it will offer a business center/community room and swimming pool, which many of the comparables will lack.
+However, it will lack an exercise facility which many of the comparables offer.

 Overall, we believe that the proposed amenities will allow the Subject to effectively compete in the LIHTC market.
-As new construction, the Subject will be in excellent condition upon completion and will be superior in terms of condition to the comparable properties.
-The Subject's proposed unit sizes will be competitive with the comparable properties.
-In general, the Subject will be similar to superior to the comparable LIHTC properties.
-Given the Subject's anticipated superior condition relative to the competition and the demand for affordable housing evidenced by low capture rates, low vacancy rates, and waiting lists at several LIHTC comparable properties, we believe that the Subject is feasible as proposed.
-We believe that it will fill a void of affordable housing in the market and will perform well.
+As a comprehensive renovation of an existing property, the Subject will be in good condition upon completion and will be considered similar to superior in terms of condition to the majority of the comparable properties.
+Given the Subject's anticipated similar to superior condition relative to the competition and the demand for affordable housing evidenced by low vacancy and waiting lists at LIHTC comparable properties, we believe that the Subject is feasible as proposed and will perform well.